heron-data/docs/docs/use-cases/beautiful-transactions.md

 If you do not currently receive categories but would like to receive them, please contact Heron!
 :::

-- If categories are enabled for you, you will receive them back as a dictionary in the transactions object [see here](https://docs.herondata.io/api#tag/Transactions/paths/~1api~1transactions/get).
+- If categories are enabled for you, you will receive them back as a dictionary in the transactions object ([see here](https://docs.herondata.io/api#tag/Transactions/paths/~1api~1transactions/get)).
 You can display back the `label` to your customer, or assign a static logo to each category instead.

 - For more use cases around business data categories, please follow the [SMB Analytics Tutorial](use-cases/smb-analytics).